 Additional Information

-The Company is traded internationally through the ticker AZN.
+The company trades under the ticker AZN.